 Going back to the example from earlier: in addition to improving the usability of the DesignX application and making it easier for the employee of GlobalCo to access it, identity federation also serves to increase the security of the overall (now connected) systems.
 This is because there is a single database of usernames and passwords, rather than two.

 Provided this first database is adequately and properly secured, the system itself is more secure.
 Additionally, in this case, AD remains as a single point of user provisioning (and de-provisioning).
 If an employee leaves GlobalCo and she is removed from AD, she will no longer be able to access the DesignX application.

-We have seen first hand how federated identity can be a key selling tool for application vendors trying to sell to large customers who have strict security requirements.
+We have seen first hand how identity federation can be a key selling tool for application vendors trying to sell to large customers who have strict security requirements.

-When the potential customer asks the application vendor if its authentication system is secure, if the vendor's IdP supports federation, it enables the vendor to answer the question simply by saying 'we support federated identity and therefore provided you're happy with how you authenticate your own employees, they will use the same method to access our application'.
+When the potential customer asks the application vendor if its authentication system is secure, if the vendor supports identity federation, this is a major check mark from most CISOs (Chief Information Security Officer) - in effect the vendor is saying it "we support federated identity and therefore provided you're happy with how you authenticate your own employees, they will use the same method to access our application".